-6 These by-laws define a quorum as a majority of the members entitled to vote.
-The default for a quorum of members in a Delaware nonstock corporation is one-third of the members entitled to vote at the meeting (DGCL 215(c)(1)); however, if a separate vote by a class or group or classes or groups is required, a majority of the members of such class or group or classes or groups, present in person or represented by proxy will constitute a quorum entitled to take action with respect to the vote on that matter (DGCL 215(c)(4)).
-An increase or decrease in quorum may be made in either the COI or the by-laws (DGCL 215(c)).
+These bylaws define a quorum as a majority of the members entitled to vote.
+The default for a quorum of members in a Delaware nonstock corporation is one-third of the members entitled to vote at the meeting (DGCL § 215(c)(1)); however, if a separate vote by a class or group or classes or groups is required, a majority of the members of such class or group or classes or groups, present in person or represented by proxy will constitute a quorum entitled to take action with respect to the vote on that matter (DGCL § 215(c)(4)).
+An increase or decrease in quorum may be made in either the COI or the bylaws.
+See DGCL § 215(c).

-7 Although the default under Delaware law is that members of the governing body shall be elected by a plurality of the votes of the members of the corporation present in person or represented by proxy at the meeting and entitled to vote thereon, unless otherwise specified in the COI or by-laws (DGCL 215(c) and (c)(3)), it is generally considered governance best practice to have a majority-based voting standard.
+Although the default under Delaware law is that members of the governing body shall be elected by a plurality of the votes of the members of the corporation present in person or represented by proxy at the meeting and entitled to vote thereon, unless otherwise specified in the COI or bylaws (DGCL § 215(c) and (c)(3)), it is generally considered governance best practice to have a majority-based voting standard.

-8 This provision is permissible pursuant to DGCL 228(b).
+This provision is permissible pursuant to DGCL § 228(b).